 70s Outfit 6.
 Disco Jumpsuits and Dresses

 For your Disco jumpsuit pick 1.
-A colorful jumpsuit 2.
+A white or colorful sleeveless jumpsuit 2.
 Strappy thin heels or platform shoes 3.
 Plain jewelry that sparkles 4.
 Dramatic hair: long and frizzy or Afro-chic 5.
 Try one of these other Disco outfit ideas

 The next outfit or several outfits are for the 70s hippie look.
-Mixing and matching separates especially those with unique textures and materials in earth tone colors defined the casual 70s hippie look.
-Using this photo below as inspiration you can create many outfits from just a few pieces of clothing.
+Mixing and matching separates, especially those with unique textures and materials in earth tone colors defined the casual 70s hippie look.
+Fringe vests and ponchos, patchwork skirts and pants, peasant dresses, decorated bell-bottom jeans, embroidered peasant tops, handmade headbands, floppy hats, Jesus sandals, and peace sign jewelry are just a few of the iconic hippie clothes.
+Shop more hippie costumes and clothing.

 What will you wear to a 70s party?
 If you need help with your outfit, just ask!